Capital One Bank Review

 Use your toolset: Ok, so you won't find a trading platform, but there are other tools you can use to help you invest, like a What if I Had Invested tool, which shows you what a stock would be worth if you invested a certain amount on a past date.
 You can also chart, create tracking alerts, heat map to show investment performance, and access Morningstar ratings.

-Capital One auto and home equity loans and mortgages
+Capital One auto loans

 Capital One auto financing

 Capital One auto loan rates start at 2.49% with no origination fee and financing up to $40,000.
 Capital One also offers online pre approval.
 You'll need proof of your residence, phone number, Social Security number, and email address, as well as employment and income information.